plunify/InTime/configuration/readme.md

 # Configure FPGA toolchains in InTime with Tcl

-You can either use the Vivado Tcl Console or the terminal/command prompt to do this
+You can either use the Vivado Tcl Console or the terminal/command prompt to do this.

 ## Steps
 1. Download the 2 scripts `configure_tools.tcl` and `intime_install_FPGA_tools.tcl`